 These ads are only available for on Vendor Central and Vendor Express, Product Display Ads are typically displayed on product detail pages below the Buy Box and the “other sellers” section.
-This ad format can be based on buyer’s interest or be product driven.
-This provides you an opportunity to up-sell and cross-sell, depending on the whether you choose to target a set of products or interest groups.
+This ad format can be based on the buyer’s interest or be product-driven.
+This provides you an opportunity to up-sell and cross-sell, depending on whether you choose to target a set of products or interest groups.
 The former has better conversion, while the latter offers a better reach.
 These ads run across desktop and mobile detail pages.

 In July 2017, ClickZ Intelligence and Catalyst found that 82% of business-to-consumer (B2C) marketers in North America who advertised on Amazon used Sponsored Products placements, while about two-thirds used each of the other two AMS products.
 Larger brands engage with the managed services team, Amazon Media Group (AMG) and look for both branding and performance marketing.
 Unlike Google shopping ads that take you to the advertiser’s site, Amazon routes the user to the product details page thus ensuring the user never leaves Amazon site.
 The level of control on AMS is better and pricing is more affordable.

-Amazon is a conversion focused platform and what it means for a seller is that, if a product does not perform well, it can become ineligible for advertising.
+Amazon is a conversion-focused platform and what it means for a seller is that, if a product does not perform well, it can become ineligible for advertising.
 Owing to the high return on ad spend, AMS has become a highly competitive platform.
 This has made managing AMS campaigns expensive and cumbersome.
 Businesses should be ready to invest significant time and effort in the AMS platform, adjusting their campaigns multiple times a day to capture customer identity and insights.
 This could be a daunting task but with the right technology, new campaign strategies will enable brands to obtain exclusive customer intelligence that is actionable.
-There are digital marketing experts who provide customized marketing platform solutions to enable Amazon sellers make better decisions.
+There are digital marketing experts who provide customized marketing platform solutions to enable Amazon sellers to make better decisions.
 They help advertisers maximize their ROI and make the best use of the AMS platform with automated analytics and recommendations.

 Chart Sources :